 During joint training, it is hard to measure whether these shared parameters indeed learn the common knowledge, and to what extent they are doing so.
 To address this issue, we propose an auxiliary task that enforces the Common Knowledge Extractor (CKE) to surely learn the common knowledge.
-We name the corresponding loss function as Polarized Distribution Loss (PDL), which will be discussed lately in the below paragraphs.
+We name the corresponding loss function as Polarized Distribution Loss.
 Note that along with the CKE, we have also designed independent knowledge extractors for different entities: the Source Knowledge Extractor (SKE) and the Target Knowledge Extractor (TKE).
-These entity-independent knowledge extractors can be as simple as an MLP model.
-For simplicity, we use $f_{SKE}$ and $f_{TKE}$ to denote the knowledge extractors for the source and target entity, respectively.
-Then, we can obtain the independent high-order knowledge $\mathbf{g}^s_{ind}$ for the source entity, and the independent high-order knowledge $\mathbf{g}^t_{ind}$ for the target entity through the following formula:
+These entity-independent knowledge extractors can be as simple as MLP.
+For simplicity, we use $f_{SKE}$ and $f_{TKE}$ to denote the knowledge extractors for the source and target entity respectively.
+Then, we can obtain the independent knowledge $\mathbf{g}^s_{ind}$ and $\mathbf{g}^t_{ind}$ for the source and target entity through the following formula:

 We set the output vector dimension of SKE and TKE to be the same as that of CKE.
-The reason is that once we obtain independent and common knowledge, we want them to be as different as possible.
+We want the independent and common knowledge to be as different as possible.
 If the corresponding knowledge extractors capture similar knowledge, the information gain for the target domain would be minimal.
-To this end, we adopt the polarized distribution loss to minimize the similarity between the independent knowledge and the common knowledge.
+So we adopt the PDL to minimize the similarity between them.
 The cosine function is a commonly adopted similarity function for this purpose.
 This process can be illustrated by the below formula:

 $\Vert\cdot \Vert_2$ means the length of a vector in the Euclidean space.
-With the above notations, the polarized distribution loss is as follows:
+With the above notations, the PDL is as follows:

 Finally, the MEM loss can be computed as follows: